Gabby Douglas, Olympic gymnast, says sports doctor abused her

 In an Instagram post, Douglas said she was abused by Nassar when referencing comments she made last week about how women should “dress modestly and be classy” in response to fellow Olympic gold gymnast Aly Raisman’s accusations against Nassar.

-Douglas said she didn’t see her comment as victim shaming “because I know that no matter what you wear, it NEVER gives anyone the right to harass or abuse you.
+Douglas said she didn’t see her comment as victim-shaming, “because I know that no matter what you wear, it NEVER gives anyone the right to harass or abuse you.
 It would be like saying that because of the leotards we wore, it was our fault that we were abused by Larry Nassar.”

 “I didn’t publicly share my experiences as well as many other things because for years we were conditioned to stay silent and honestly some things were extremely painful,” Douglas continued.